cypress-io/cypress-documentation/source/api/events/page-alert-event.md

 ---
-title: window:alert
+title: page:alert
 ---

-The `window:alert` event fires when your app calls the global `window.alert()` method.
+The `page:alert` event fires when your app calls the global `window.alert()` method.
 Cypress will auto accept alerts.
 You cannot change this behavior.

 # Environment